 Sophisticated, yet simple

-Your Personality section with a slider scale showing personality results, descriptions of personality and each personality preference, and a self-selected accuracy rating
+Your Personality section with a slider scale shows personality results, descriptions for personality and each personality preference, and a self-selected accuracy rating

 Lists strengths, challenges and recommendations